CWI Medical Assistant Credit Program

 Career Info

-Medical Assistants are the most versatile allied health professionals.
-They are cross-trained to perform clinical and administrative responsibilities.
+Medical Assistants are the most versatile allied health professionals cross-trained to perform clinical and administrative responsibilities.
 Medical Assistants work alongside physicians, mainly in outpatient or ambulatory care facilities, such as medical offices and clinics.
-Most full-time Medical Assistants work a regular 40-hour week.
-Some work part-time, evenings, or weekends.
+Most full-time Medical Assistants work a regular 40-hour week with some working part-time, evenings, or weekends.

 Locations